knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 2) Each participating team must submit a short 2-4 pages paper describing their solution.
 This paper must follow the IEEE specifications (Latex (http://fg2019.org/wp-content/uploads/2018/06/FG2019_latex_template.zip)  and Word (http://fg2019.org/wp-content/uploads/2018/06/msw_a4_format_FG2019_forReview.doc)  templates) and will be peer reviewed following the FG 2019 standards.
 The accepted papers will be included in the FG 2019 workshop proceedings.
 The paper must be submitted in PDF format.

+Both code and papers must be submitted to barros @ informatik.uni-hamburg.de together with the name of the submitting team.

 **License**